 8. Legacy behind the Chhath Puja

-Ramayana and Mahabharta both epic book refers that the festival being celebrated by Sita (after Lord Ram’s return to Ayodhya), and by Draupadi.
+Ramayana and Mahabharta are both epic books that refer to the festival which is celebrated by Sita (after Lord Ram’s return to Ayodhya), and by Draupadi.
 It has also Vedic roots in which Goddesses Usha is mentioned and hence, several mantras are dedicated to her.
-It is also folk belief that puja was firstly started by Surya Putra Karn.
+It is also a folk belief that puja was firstly started by Surya Putra Karn.

 9. The devotees, called Parvaitin (from Sanskrit parv which means 'occasion' or 'festival'), are usually women but a large number of men also observe this festival.
-They pray for the well-being of their family, and for the prosperity of their offsprings.
-Sacred of the festival could be also imagine that Chhath Puja special trains are announced every year by Indian Railway to clear extra festive rushes.
+They pray for the well-being of their family, and for the prosperity of their offspring.
+Sacred of the festival could be also imagined that Chhath Puja special trains are announced every year by Indian Railway to clear extra festive rushes.